onevroad/net-websocket-spring-boot/README.md

 ```
 - e:event, t:topic, d:data
 - support event type：subscribe, message, cancel, heartbeat
-- Except for the heartbeat event, the topic is required.You can send multiple topics at the same time.
+- Except for the heartbeat event, the topic is a required param.You can send multiple topics at the same time.
 - You can customize the response data format.

 ## Heartbeat Event